erikfransen1/bit11_traineeship/README.md

 Due to the outage of the server, developed scripts for RegulomeDB are currently not accessible.<br>

-## Combining practice code and automation
+## Combining practice code and automation into workflow
+### split one large VCF into subVCF (splitVCF_wsl.R)
+Due to the outage of the server and the scarcity of online VCF files, we needed a number of different VCF files to be able to develop our code for automation.
+Therefore, one large initial VCF was split into 10  VCF files (hereafter referred to as 'subVCF') of 100,000 lines each using the splitVCF_wsl.R script.
+The meta-part of the original VCF was preserved and used in all subVCF files.

 ### Annotate multiple VCFs with database of choice (annotPositArg.sh)
-Due to the outage of the server and the scarcity of online VCF files, code was developed on a few available VCF.
-One large VCF was randomly split into 10 equal files (hereafter referred to as 'subVCF') of 100,000 lines each using the splitVCF_wsl.R script.
-The meta-part of the original VCF was preserved and used in all subVCF files.
-These 10 resulting VCF files were used to create an annotation script that compares annotation between differnet databases, automatically running through all input subVCFs.
+These 10 resulting VCF files were used to create an annotation script that compares annotation between different databases, automatically running through all input subVCFs.
 This included several levels of automation:
 - automatically running through all 10 files using a for-loop in bash
 - using positional arguments to :
     - specify what databases (or versions thereof) were to be compared